cleveradssolutions/MediationSDK/Readme.md

 1. Install DLL Basement for Unity 2017 or 2018+ (Require)
 1. Install main Mediation SDK of networks (Require)
-1. Install Play Service Resolver (Require)
 1. Clean Assets (Require)

 <b>Important!</b>
 For successful work min <b>gradle</b> 3.2.0 required!
 If you using Unity 2018.3 and less you should check you gradle version.
 Go to

 <b>"*Unity Folder*\Editor\Data\PlaybackEngines\AndroidPlayer\Tools\GradleTemplates"</b>